-There are many reasons to make sure you get quality grade flooring that suits your home’s moisture and humidity levels etc. Some flooring wouldn’t be good for a laundry room or luxury bath area.
+There are many reasons to make sure you get quality grade flooring that suits your home’s moisture and humidity levels, etc. Some flooring wouldn’t be good for a laundry room or luxury bath area.
 Waterproof or water-resistant types are available.
 You have to start with the options that will work best and spruce up each area of your home.
-I’m installing green tiles around my bathtub just to decorate and I’ll be using the leftover tiles in my landscaping.
-I’m going to start a perfect little path from my porch to my garage using different tiles I’ve collected.
+One idea is to install green tiles around your bathtub just to decorate and use the leftover tiles in your landscaping.
+You can start a perfect little path from your porch to your garage using different tiles you’ve collected.

-I always try to choose environmentally connected options as often as possible.
-Stone and ceramic and anything that looks natural really pleases my eye.
+Try to choose environmentally connected options as often as possible.
+Stone and ceramic and anything that looks natural really pleases the eyes.
 Getting that look with tiles or rolls of vinyl is much cheaper.
-I was recently painting the trim in my bathroom.
+We were recently painting the trim in our bathroom.
 The paint was a nice rich sort of grey.
 It’s very pretty, almost a blue-grey.
-It inspired me to keep the grey theme going in that bathroom.
-I used peel and stick vinyl tile to do the floor with white grey and black.
-I found a gorgeous silvery grey rug and bath mat and it made the place look amazing.
+It inspired us to keep the grey theme going in that bathroom.
+We used peel and stick vinyl tile to do the floor with white grey and black.
+We found a gorgeous silvery grey rug and bath mat and it made the place look amazing.